North Korea qualifies first athletes for 2018 Winter Olympics

-North Korea on Friday secured qualification for its first athletes at South Korea's Pyeongchang Olympics in February when figure skaters Ryom Tae-Ok and Kim Ju-Sik finished in the top six in a qualifying event on Friday.
+North Korea on Friday secured its presence at South Korea's Pyeongchang Olympics in February with figure skaters Ryom Tae-Ok and Kim Ju-Sik grabbing one of the last qualifying spots on offer at the Nebelhorn trophy.

 The pair's Olympic qualification is seen as positive development amid an escalating crisis on the Korean peninsula and the potential complications this could have for the Games.

+The International Olympic Committee was eager to have North Korean athletes at the Games and has been supporting several of them in terms of equipment, travel and accommodation in their efforts to qualify.

+North Korean speed skaters and Nordic skiers could join the figure skaters with their own qualifiers coming up.

-The Pyongyang natives successfully completed a solid short programme on Thursday and produced an even better free skate performance to "Je suis qu'une chanson" to make sure of one of five Olympic qualifying spots on offer.
+The Pyongyang natives successfully completed a solid short programme to music by the Beatles on Thursday and produced an even better free skate performance to "Je suis qu'une chanson" to make sure of one of five Olympic qualifying spots on offer.

 Kim pumped his fists at the end of their routine, hugging his partner before a team official wrapped a jacket over him.